Parsa-Sedigh/leetcode-oversimplified/150-evaluate-reverse-polish-notation /solution.md

+To evaluate an RPN expression, you process the tokens from left to right:
+- When you encounter a number (operand), you "store" it.
+- When you encounter an operator (+, -, *, /), you apply it to the two most recently stored operands, compute the result, and store that result back.

 In question it says division should truncate towards zero.
 But in at least python the division operator(/) always rounds down which is not rounding towards zero necessarily because imagine if we had `-3/2` which results in -1.5 and then python rounds it down to **-2** but this is not what we want to do(we want to round towards zero).
 There's a trick in python to do this.